LucasKonrath/arch-kata-mr-bill/glossary.md

 ## O

+### OAuth 2.0
+**Definition:** An authorization framework that enables applications to obtain limited access to user accounts on an HTTP service.
+**Context:** Implemented for secure third-party integrations and authentication with external services.

 ### OpenAPI
 **Definition:** A specification for machine-readable interface files for describing, producing, consuming, and visualizing RESTful web services.
 **Context:** Used for API documentation in backend services, generating interactive Swagger UI documentation.

+### OpenTelemetry
+**Definition:** A collection of tools, APIs, and SDKs used to instrument, generate, collect, and export telemetry data for analysis.
+**Context:** Integrated with AWS X-Ray for distributed tracing and application performance monitoring.

 ### Operational Transform
 **Definition:** A technology for supporting a range of collaboration functionalities in advanced collaborative software systems.